Webinars are considered a marketing move. So, how are they connected to customer experience?

 It’s predicted that in 2022, the average user will spend 100 minutes a day watching various videos.
 The same positive video stats apply to B2B marketing.

-A webinar isn’t just part of a sales funnel where you provide some useful information and spend the rest of the video selling your products and services.
-Online workshops, live classes, and virtual training can also be considered webinars – web seminars.
+A webinar is more than just one step in a sales funnel where you share some useful information and then use the rest of the video to promote your products and services.
+Online workshops, live classes, and virtual training sessions can also count as webinars, which means web-based seminars.

 The usefulness of webinars for business is clearer now, right?